The Napa Wine Project

 —

-Total acreage on the Bouchaine estate is about 104 acres of which approximately 84 acres are planted mostly to Pinot Noir and Chardonnay.
-Bouchaine received the first Fish-Friendly farming certification in the Napa Valley from the California Land Stewardship Institute, a local a non-profit organization.
-They do source some of their fruit from the Sonoma Coast and the more northerly Anderson Valley.
-Their estate is among the southern most vineyards in the Carneros, putting them very close to the moderating effects of the San Pablo Bay.
-In addition they are among the highest vineyards in the Carneros – in a region that for the most part is fairly close to sea level.
+Bouchaine sources some of their grapes from the Sonoma Coast and the more northerly Anderson Valley.
+Their estate is among the southernmost vineyards in the Carneros, putting them very close to the moderating effects of the San Pablo Bay.
+In addition, they are among the highest vineyards in lower Carneros – in a region that for the most part is fairly close to sea level.

 Need a break from the up valley big bold Cabernet Sauvignon wines?
 Being a Carneros based winery, two of their most produced wines are Pinot Noir and Chardonnay and they do an excellent job on both of these varieties.
 As Bouchaine says, “Cabernet Sauvignon is the king of wines, but Pinot Noir is the wine of kings.”

-Bouchaine produces two estate Chardonnays in different styles; this gives guests a feel for how the wine making style can effect flavor and aroma – one wine experiences no oak during fermentation and malolactic fermentation is inhibited while the other wine is aged in oak and undergoes partial malolactic fermentation.
+Bouchaine produces two estate Chardonnays in different styles; this gives guests a feel for how the wine making style can affect flavor and aroma – one wine experiences no oak during fermentation and malolactic fermentation is inhibited while the other wine is aged in oak and undergoes partial malolactic fermentation.

 Select Wines